EIDA/eidaws/eidaws.federator/README.rst

 Note, that for production it has several advantages running the services behind a *reverse proxy server* such as e.g. `nginx <https://nginx.org/en/>`_.
-In particular, if providing a fully compliant `FDSNWS
+In particular, if providing a fully compliant `FDSN webservice
 <https://www.fdsn.org/webservices/>`_ API is desired.